“Judy pours her sweet and swingy voice into a clever new song “Gotta Pair of New Shoes'” – Uncredited review of

-Also on December 29, 1944: This ad appeared in “The Los Angeles Times” promoting the upcoming Los Angeles premiere of Meet Me In St. Louis.
+Also on December 29, 1944: This two appeared in “The Los Angeles Times” promoting the upcoming Los Angeles premiere of Meet Me In St. Louis.
 It was also opening New Year’s Eve in Meridan, Connecticut (third image above).

 December 29, 1963: CBS-TV aired “Episode Fourteen” of “The Judy Garland Show.”
 The show was taped on November 30, 1963.

 Judy’s guests were Bobby Darin and Bob Newhart.
 Judy’s songs included: “Football Medley” (pre-recorded earlier in the day but cute before the airing – the footage still exists,); “Sing, Sing, Sing” with Darin and Newhard; “More”; “Train Medley” with Darin.
 The “Trunk” segment featured Judy singing “Do It Again” and “Get Me to The Church On Time.”